A Brief History Of Rap Music And Hip Hop Vinyl Records

 The First Vinyl Hits: From “Rapper’s Delight” to “Rapture”

 The story takes an unexpected turn when we look across the Atlantic to a rock band that helped cement rap’s global appeal.
-In 1979, Debbie Harry and Chris Stein of Blondie attended a Bronx club where they heard MCs battling on the decks.
-Inspired, they wrote “Rapture,” a hybrid track that seamlessly blended new‑wave guitar riffs with a rap verse about “a man from Mars chewing up cars.”
-When “Rapture” hit the charts in 1981, it became the first rap‑infused hit by a predominantly white band to dominate both sides of the Atlantic.
-The track’s success demonstrated that rap could be a universal language, and it paved the way for later crossover successes — most notably Eminem, whose 2000‑era chart‑toppers proved that lyrical dexterity could dominate pop culture.
+In 1979, guided by the legendary Fab 5 Freddy, Debbie Harry and Chris Stein of Blondie attended a Bronx party where they heard MCs battling on the decks.
+Inspired, they recorded “Rapture” in 1980 — a hybrid track that seamlessly blended new-wave guitar riffs with a rap verse famously name-checking Freddy himself.
+When released in early 1981, it became the first rap-infused hit by a predominantly White band to dominate both sides of the Atlantic.
+The record's visual legacy was cemented by its music video, which featured a cameo by Jean-Michel Basquiat — standing in for an absent Grandmaster Flash — bridging the gap between the Bronx streets and the downtown art world.
+The track’s success demonstrated that rap could be a universal language, and it paved the way for later crossover successes — most notably Eminem, whose 2000-era chart-toppers proved that lyrical dexterity could dominate pop culture.

 Coloured Vinyl Album